 Lake Michigan UP Camping

 Cross the Mackinac Bridge to enter the Upper Peninsula of Michigan.
 Here is where we suggest a slight deviation from Lake Michigan so that you can visit Mackinac Island.
-If you do not want to cross our bridge, then check out this Lower Michigan Camping Itinerary.
+If you do not want to cross our bridge, check out this Lower Michigan Camping Itinerary.

-Straights State Park
+Straits State Park

-The modern campground has 270 campsites spread out over three areas. sites closer to the water have great views.
+The modern campground has 270 campsites spread out over three areas.
+Sites closer to the water have great views.

 Visit Mackinac Island

-The ferry terminal for Mackinaw Island is about a mile from Straights State Park.
+The ferry terminal for Mackinaw Island is about a mile from Straits State Park.
 You may be familiar with this island from the movie Somewhere in Time with Christopher Reeves.
 Its real claim to fame is that it does not allow cars.
 Horses do a lot of the work that vehicles cannot.

 Biking around the island is so much fun.
-You can bring your own bikes on the ferry or rent them when you arrive.
-We took our own bikes and rode clockwise, making many stops along the way to check out many great views.
+You can bring your bikes on the ferry or rent them when you arrive.
+We took our bikes and rode clockwise, making many stops along the way to check out many great views.
 Make sure to check out Arch Rock.

 The island also offers shopping, great restaurants and fudge, and beautiful views of the surrounding lake.